Gabriela Cerruti

 Gabriela Carla Cerruti (born 9 December 1965) is an Argentine journalist, writer, and politician.
 She was a member of the Chamber of Deputies representing Buenos Aires from 2017 to 2021, as part of the Front for Victory bloc, and later as part of the Frente de Todos bloc.
-She currently serves as the official spokesperson for Alberto Fernández, President of Argentina.
+She served as the official spokesperson for Alberto Fernández, President of Argentina.

-In 2007 she was elected to the Buenos Aires City Legislature, and subsequently re-elected for the 2011–2015 term.
+In 2007, she was elected to the Buenos Aires City Legislature, and subsequently re-elected for the 2011–2015 term.
 She was part of the New Encounter bloc, a party for which she was one of the main leaders in her district.

 Early life and education

 Gabriela Cerruti began her university studies in journalism at the National University of La Plata's School of Journalism and Social Communication in 1983.
 She pursued graduate studies at the Center for Communication and Information Studies of the University of Westminster in London, where she graduated with a Master of Arts with the thesis The War Against the Public Sphere.

 She completed a PhD at the University of Westminster, with a thesis on the destruction of the public sphere during the self-proclaimed National Reorganization Process that governed Argentina from 1976 to 1983 when Argentina invaded the Falkland Islands.
-She has noted that Argentina's claim to the islands is supported by other nearby countries and a political rather than a military solution is the only option.
+She has noted that Argentina's claim to the islands is supported by other nearby countries, and a political rather than a military solution is the only option.